 Our financial results are subject to fluctuations in the exchange rates of foreign currencies in relation to the United States dollar ("U.S. dollar").
-Revenues denominated in foreign currencies are translated into U.S. dollars at the monthly average exchange rates in effect during each quarter.
-Thus, if the value of the U.S. dollar strengthens relative to the currencies of our non-United States based operations, our translated revenue (and expenses) will be lower.
-Using the comparable third quarter fiscal 2015 conversion rates, international revenues would have been higher than reported under GAAP by \$1.6 million in the third quarter of fiscal 2016.
-Using these constant currency rates, which we believe provides a more comprehensive view of trends in our business, our revenue increased in Europe and Asia Pacific by 8.9% and 9.8%, respectively, while North America declined by 0.4%.
+Revenues denominated in foreign currencies are translated into U.S. dollars at the monthly average exchange rates in effect during each period.
+Thus, as the value of the U.S. dollar strengthens relative to the currencies of our non-United States based operations, our translated revenue (and expenses) will be lower; conversely, if the value of the U.S. dollar weakens relative to the currencies of our non-United States based operations, our translated revenue (and expenses) will be higher.
+Using the comparable fiscal 2016 first quarter conversion rates, international revenues would have been higher than reported under GAAP by \$0.3 million in the first quarter of fiscal 2017.
+Using these constant currency rates, which we believe provides a more comprehensive view of trends in our business, our revenue increased in Europe by 9.8%, while decreasing in North America and Asia Pacific by 4.7% and 1.1%, respectively.

-The number of consultants on assignment as of February 27, 2016 was 2,584 compared to 2,577 consultants engaged as of February 28, 2015.
+The number of consultants on assignment as of August 27, 2016 was 2,570 compared to 2,501 consultants engaged as of August 29, 2015.

-We operated 68 (23 abroad) offices as of both February 27, 2016 and February 28, 2015.
+We operated 68 (23 abroad) offices as of both August 27, 2016 and August 29, 2015.
 Our clients do not sign long-term contracts with us.
 As such, there can be no assurance as to future demand levels for the services that we provide or that future results can be reliably predicted by considering past trends.